“Are You Smarter Than Kara?”: Your chance to win tickets to Kathleen Madigan!

 Contest Line: 404-741-0985

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
-01/20/26-01/23/26.
+01/26/26-01/30/26.
 Open to legal GA residents, 18+.
 To enter listen for the cue to call and follow the on-air instructions.
-Four (4) winners will be selected according to the on-air announcement.
+FIVE (5) winners will be selected according to the on-air announcement.
 Odds vary.
 Prize: Two (2) tickets to Kathleen Madigan at Cobb Energy Performing Arts Centre on February 28.
 (ARV: Minimum of $108.00 based on seating and availability).
 For full rules, click here.
 Sponsor: Cox Radio, LLC, d/b/a Cox Media Group Atlanta, 1601 W. Peachtree St. NE Atlanta, GA 30309.

 ©2021 Cox Media Group